0:00 / 0:00

 Episode Information

 In this week’s episode, Kitty’s oldest child, Amelia, is back from her first year at Otago University, and talks about what it’s like having a mum with a chronic health condition, and how she’s been able to apply that experience to her first year studying health sciences.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 8/12/2024 12:00:00 p.m.